 Two nuances with the old law were that 1) retirement plans often do not pass through probate and 2) many people began using revocable living trusts to avoid probate.
 Therefore, if the retirement plan was passed to a child or other beneficiary, the spouse could still be left impoverished, since those assets would be inaccessible.
 In addition, the trust may hold assets outside of probate, again leaving a disparity of interests.

 New Law Provisions

 One of the most important provisions of the new law is that all assets (both those that go through probate and assets that fall outside of probate) will be pulled into the assets for consideration, when determining the fixed portion of the estate that the spouse is entitled.
 Unless the spouse waives their elective share rights, they would be entitled to the fixed portion.
-In this way, it may be harder to disinherit a spouse.

 An Experienced Estate Plan Helps